robotology/event-driven/python/libraries/bimvee/readme.md

 To the extent possible, dvs polarity is imported so that 1/True = ON/increase-in-light and 0/False = OFF/decrease-in-light.
 Be aware that individual datasets may contain the opposite convention.

+Multiple files imported simultaneously appear in a list of dicts;
+lists and dicts are referred to jointly as containers, and the manipulation, visualistation and export functions which follow tend toward accepting containers with an arbitrarily deep hierarchy.

-Visualisation functions:
+## Visualisation functions

 A set of general functions for common visualisations of imported datasets.

 - plotDvsContrast
 - plotDvsLastTs
-- plot Spikeogram
+- plotSpikeogram
 - plotEventRate
 - plotFrame
 - plotImu
 - plotPose
+- plotCorrelogram

 info.py includes various functions to give quick text info about the contents of the containers that result from imports.

+visualiser.py introduces classes which accept a datatype dict and serves frames, perhaps to an external application, based on the data at various time points and in various time windows.

+## Manipulation functions

 There are some functions for standard manipulations of data: